Zhen06199/frr/README.md

 # Simple OSPF lab using FRR
+Description:
+This software package provides a container-based emulation environment for edge computing.
+It includes common network elements such as clients, routers, and switches, and supports routing protocols like BGP and OSPF.
+The topology is modular, and users can easily extend it to suit their specific needs.

 This lab example consists of three FRR routers connected in a ring topology.
 Each router has one PC connected to it.